ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

    * The first backup will be a full Snapshot.
    * The following backups will be incremental.
    * The [incremental backups](../../../../client-api/operations/maintenance/backup/backup#incremental-backup)
-     will be kept in [JSON format](../../../../client-api/operations/maintenance/backup/backup#incremental-backup)
+     will be kept in [JSON format](../../../../client-api/operations/maintenance/backup/backup#incremental-backup).
-     but will not include updated index or change vector data.
+   * The incremental backups will not include updated index or change vector data.

 * Code Sample: